zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 In the project you will configure all your roles and applications (clients and APIs).

+### Project Settings

+If it should only be allowed to login to the application of the project if a user has an authorization, this can be configured on the project.
+(Check roles on authentication)

+### Project Grant

 To give a customer permissions to a project, a project grant to the customer is need (Search by domain).
 It is also possible to only allow the customer to use specific roles.
-As soon as a project grant exists, the customer will see the project in the granted projects section of his organisation, and will be able to authorize his own users to the given proejct.
+As soon as a project grant exists, the customer will see the project in the granted projects section of his organisation and will be able to authorize his own users to the given proejct.

+## Authorizations

+To give a user permission to a project an authorization is need.
+All organisations which own the project or got it granted are able to authorize users.
+It is also possible to authorize users outside the own company if the exact login name of the user is known.

-### Project Grant
+## Project Login

+There are some different use cases how the login should behave and look like:

+1. Restrict Organisation

+With the primary domain scope the organisation will be restricted to the requested domain, this means only users of the requestd organisation will be able to login.
+The private labeling (branding) and the login policy of the requested organisation will trigger automatically.

+2. Show Private Labeling (Branding) of the project organisation

+On the project can be configured, what kind of branding should be shown.
+In the default the design of ZITADEL will be shown, but as soon as the user is identified, the policy of the users organisation will be triggered.
+If the setting is set to Ensure Project Resource Owner Setting, the private labeling of the project organisation will always be triggered.
+The last possibility is to show the private labeling of the project organisation and as soon as the user is identitfied the user organisation settings will be triggered.
+For this the Allow User Resource Owner Setting should be set.